Kurlgargyey/bookbot/README.md

-# BookBot is my first project
+# BookBot

+This is the first project I made on the boot.dev.
+It was mostly a practice for pushing things to github and making your own repo.